 Where previously we took a knee for the NGOs in A Moment of Silence, we then stood with the artists in celebration of the 70 years of Universal Declaration of Human Rights.
 Still today, while Brexit talks enter another chapter awaiting their newest champion, we featured Thomas Ralph’s Darkest Hour.

 We covered 30 Years of World Press Photo, 70 Years of Magnum, 100 Years of Bauhaus, and 140 Years of Hochschule Luzern, spanning everything from Aspects of German Art to Camera Austria International, The Art Of The Novembergruppe to The American Document + American Document Part II.
 From Gesture To Form to the First Lingering Mist of Spring.
 We were Being Modern, Being Infrastructural.
 Being Human.
 Adding to this the other landmark exhibitions: Andreas Gursky’s Retrospective, The Color Work of Vivian Maier, Magnum’s Robert Capa In Color, Aperture Photographs, The Spreads of Robert Rauschenberg, The Young Picasso’s Blue & Rose Periods, Retrospektive of Saul Leiter, Sally Mann’s unforgettable A Thousand Crossings, Irving Penn at the Grand Palais, Lessons of Modernism with the great Le Corbusier.
-And with such poetic titles as Alec Soth’s I Know How Furiously Your Heart Is Beating, how could we resist?
+And with such poetic titles as Alec Soth’s I Know How Furiously Your Heart Is Beating taken from Wallace Stevens, how could we resist?

 Many things.
 Many things… Though often feeling against the current, still we persist.
 We have you to thank, each and every one of you, for being here with us as we move forward.
 Welcome to your world.